Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Introduction

 \COMWU enjoys an exponential improvement in $d$ compared to \LRLOFTRL~\citep{farina2022near} and significantly reduces the dependence on the time horizon, improving from $\log^4 T$ in \Opthedge~\citep{daskalakis2021near} to $\log T$.
-Moreover, unlike \citet{daskalakis2021near}, their analysis remains valid for all values of $n$, $d$, and $T$, and holds simultaneously across all time steps $t$, ensuring uniform convergence.
+Moreover, unlike \citet{daskalakis2021near}, which requires $T > C n \log^4 T$ for some constant $C$ (see Lemmas 4.2 and C.4 in~\citep{daskalakis2021near}), our analysis remains valid for all values of $n$, $d$, and $T$, and holds simultaneously across all time steps $t$, thereby ensuring uniform convergence.
+As a further remark, the regret analysis of \Opthedge~\citep{daskalakis2021near} obscures extremely large constants in the asymptotic notation, particularly in comparison to ours.